- Salma Raza

 Kamila Shamsie lives in London and Karachi.
 She has a BA in Creative Writing from Hamilton College in Clinton New York, where she has also taught Creative Writing, and a MFA from the University of Massachusetts, Amherst.
 She also writes for The Guardian, The New Statesman, Index on Censorship and Prospect magazine, and broadcasts on radio.

-Her latest novels are Broken Verses (2005), and Burnt Shadows (2009), an epic narrative which was shortlisted for the 2009 Orange Prize for Fiction.
+Her novels include Broken Verses (2005), and Burnt Shadows (2009), an epic narrative which was shortlisted for the 2009 Orange Prize for Fiction, and A God in Every Stone (2014).
+Her seventh novel, Home Fire (2017), was longlisted for the Man Booker Prize, shortlisted for the Costa Novel Award, and won the Women's Prize for Fiction in 2018.

 Kamila Shamsie is one of a new wave of Pakistani writers who are based in Britain (others include Mohsin Hamid and Nadeem Aslam) and successful in both Pakistan and the West.